topseySuave/event-manager/README.md

 ## Boots Events Manager
-    A Event Managre Application that enables users admministrate there own events
+    A Event Manager Application that enables users administrate there own events

  ## Application Features
    - Sign in and Sign up
    - Create Events